 There are many reasons an animal may need oral surgery.
-Large tumors and major maxillofacial trauma require surgical intervention for obvious reasons, but not all oral surgery is dramatic.
+Large tumors and major maxillofacial trauma require surgical intervention and/or maxillofacial reconstruction for obvious reasons, but not all oral surgery is dramatic.
 Some pets need to undergo oral surgical procedures to remove plaque and calculus from tooth roots, extract unsalvageable teeth or to save teeth by promoting periodontal tissue regeneration.

 Performing periodontal surgery allows us to improve our patients’ quality of life.

 Periodontal surgery happens every day at Animal Dental Clinic.
 These procedures allow access to treat periodontal disease and perform reconstruction of damaged tissues.

 Occasionally, extracting affected teeth is the only way that a patient’s mouth can be restored to a pain-free and normally-functioning state; this happens with end-stage periodontitis.
 Even something as routine-sounding as tooth extraction is a surgical procedure, as it entails safely removing the tooth and infected tissue, followed by surgical closure to deny food and bacteria access to the extraction site.

 In cases where a long-term prognosis is favorable, teeth with periodontitis can benefit from advanced periodontal surgery such as guided tissue regeneration.

 In some patients with a combination of endodontic and periodontal disease, performing a periodontal surgical procedure may allow a damaged tooth to benefit from root canal therapy, rather than requiring extraction.

 Regardless of the type of surgical procedure, every patient at Animal Dental Clinic is treated to achieve a functional and comfortable oral cavity.